 The Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences (NDORMS) is a vibrant multi-disciplinary department focusing on musculoskeletal and immunological diseases, from bench to bedside.

-The Botnar Research Institute provides a unique setting in which basic science researchers, statisticians and clinical trials experts interact with clinician scientists, to translate new experimental medicines into successful treatments.
-The Botnar Research Centre is strongly connected to the NOC, the Botnar provides crucial access to patients' samples and an overall capacity for clinical and surgical trials.
+The Botnar Research Institute provides a unique setting for basic science researchers, statisticians and clinical trials experts to interact with clinician scientists, and to translate new experimental medicines and surgical designs into successful treatments.
+The Botnar Research Centre is strongly connected to the internationally renowned NOC, providing crucial access to patients' samples and an overall capacity for clinical and surgical trials.

 The Kennedy Institute carries out basic and clinical research in chronic inflammatory and degenerative diseases including arthritis and inflammatory bowel disease.
 The Kennedy Institute is famous for its development of anti-TNF therapy to treat rheumatoid arthritis, a chronic debilitating disease.
 This treatment has improved the lives of millions of patients around the world.